codefellows-portland-javascript-401d4/express-mongo-resources/README.md

   - The database methods are implemented in the routes files for each collection: notes.js & tags.js
     - GET all requests for the /notes or /tags
     - GET requests for the /notes/:id or /tags/:id
+    - GET requests for the last 5 updated records for /notes
+    - GET requests for records with specific property=value pairs for /notes and /tags
     - POST requests for the /notes/:id or /tags/:id
     - PUT requests to overwrite for the /notes/:id or /tags/:id
     - DELETE requests for the /notes/:id or /tags/:id